-"I was never invited to any partners' meetings so I..had little handle on what they actually discuss, the way they resolve things, what were the issues that they faced?"
-(P28 Locum/mixed role)
+'I was never invited to any partners' meetings so I ... had little handle on what they actually discuss, the way they resolve things, what were the issues that they faced?'
+[P28 locum/mixed role]

 There is evidently a lack of consistency in whether GP registrars are given opportunities to observe or participate in the business or partner meetings, meaning that some will enter their first posts with little or no understanding of managing a general practice, and this is a pattern that can continue once qualified.
-A lack of opportunity in leadership roles can be similarly disempowering, as for this GP who talked of not yet being involved in QOF:
+A lack of opportunity in leadership roles can be similarly disempowering, as for this GP who talked of not yet being involved in the Quality and Outcomes Framework (QOF):

-"That scares me a little about being a partner."
-(P26 Salaried).
+'That scares me a little about being a partner.
+(P26, salaried)